 - 3. In December 2016 and January 2017, the Director General shared with Member States nine documents,2 developed and endorsed by all participants of the Joint Commission, providing clarifications for the implementation of Iran's nuclear-related measures as set out in the JCPOA for its duration.3 - 4.
 The estimated cost to the Agency for the implementation of Iran's Additional Protocol and for verifying and monitoring Iran's nuclear-related commitments as set out in the JCPOA is €9.2 million per annum.
-For 2018, extrabudgetary funding is necessary for €5.1 million of the €9.2 million.4 As of 15 May 2018, €6.1 million of extrabudgetary funding was available to meet the cost of JCPOA-related activities for 2018 and beyond.
+For 2018, extrabudgetary funding is necessary for €5.1 million of the €9.2 million.4 As of 27 August 2018, €6.5 million of extrabudgetary funding was available to meet the cost of JCPOA-related activities for 2018 and beyond. - 5.
+The Director General met the President of Iran, HE Hassan Rouhani, in Vienna on 4 July 2018, as part of the regular high-level dialogue between the Agency and Iran.
+They discussed the Agency's safeguards activities in Iran.